-Everyone has their own opinion and might disagree with the approve statement which is fine.
-However, I hope you can understand based of those two brochures how important it can be to have all your design elements consistent with one another to appeal a reader.
+Everyone has their own opinion and might disagree with the approval statement, which is fine.
+However, I hope you can understand based of those two brochures how important it can be to have all your design elements consistent with one another to appeal to a reader.

 7. Try using 3D and interactive elements